VWO Testing

 Reduce the number of steps or even the number of clicks that a user must complete to try out your product.
 If your product is powerful, making people realize how useful your product is, can do wonders for your conversions.

 Eliminate any complicated steps or requirements, unless necessary.
-The lesser the effort required by the user, the better it is.
+The less effort is required by the user, the better it is.

 Hello Bar's Must Have Experience is Only One-click Away for Their Visitors